How do I find out whether I can get any benefits or subsidies?

 If you receive a benefit and your partner is aged 16-18 years, your partner may have youth activity obligations.

-For example, if your partner is aged 16-17 years and you have no children, the partner will have an obligation to enrol in a full-time course of secondary or tertiary education, or approved training or work-based learning.
-If your partner is aged 16-18 years, and you have one or more dependent children, the partner will have an obligation to participate in budgeting and/or parenting programmes when asked by Work and Income.
+For example, if your partner is aged 16-17 years and you have no children, your partner will have an obligation to enrol in a full-time course of secondary or tertiary education, or approved training or work-based learning.
+If your partner is aged 16-18 years, and you have one or more dependent children, your partner will have an obligation to participate in budgeting and/or parenting programmes when asked by Work and Income.

 This also applies to partners of beneficiaries, and people receiving New Zealand Superannuation or Veteran’s Benefit.